JordanLang22/NQ-Swing-Trading-Bot/README.md

 ## Core Architecture and Design Philosophy

 The most profitable approach for overnight NQ trading combines **mean reversion dominance** with **session-based adaptability** and **multi-layered confirmation systems**.
-Based on current 2024-2025 market microstructure, where HFT algorithms comprise 65-70% of overnight volume, our indicator must be sophisticated enough to identify genuine opportunities while filtering algorithmic noise.
+Based on current 2024-2025 market microstructure, where HFT algorithms comprise 65-70% of overnight volume, the indicator must be sophisticated enough to identify genuine opportunities while filtering algorithmic noise (to avoid whipsaw and fake outs).

 ## The Five-Layer Confirmation System